Facial structures for various notions of positivity and applications to the theory of entanglement: Entangled edge states with positive partial tansposes

+Unextendible product bases in $\mathbb C^3\ot\mathbb C^3$ have been completely characterized in \cite{dmsst}, where the above two examples play key roles.

+It is easy to see that six product vectors in $\mathbb C^3\ot\mathbb C^3$ are never orthogonal to each others, and so an unextendible product basis in $\mathbb C^3\ot\mathbb C^3$ has at most five vectors.
+We recall that any $5$-dimensional subspace of $\mathbb C^3\ot\mathbb C^3$ has a product vector, and so an unextendible product basis in $\mathbb C^3\ot\mathbb C^3$ has exactly five vectors.
+Therefore, any $3\ot 3$ edge given by Theorem \ref{upb} gives rise to an edge of type $(4,4)$.
+Many efforts have been made to understand $3\ot 3$ edge states of rank four.
+See \cite{chen0,hhms,lein, lein-1,slm}, for example.
+It was shown recently by Chen and Djokovi\'c \cite{chen}, and Skowronek \cite{sko} independently that all $3\ot 3$ PPT entangled states of rank four arise essentially from unextendible product bases.
+More precisely, they showed that every $3\ot 3$ PPTES of rank four is of the form

+for an unextendible product basis $\mathcal U$ and nonsingular $3\times 3$ matrices $U$ and $V$.
+See also \cite{chen_dj_3x3} for more recent progresses in this direction.
+Especially, every $3\ot 3$ PPTES of rank four is an edge of type $(4,4)$.

-We say that an edge $A$ is {\sl of type} $(p,q)$ if the range dimension of $A$ is $p$ and the range dimension of $A^\tau$ is $q$.
-The entanglement (\ref{ppt-choi-ex}) given by Choi \cite{choi-ppt} is a $3\ot 3$ edge of type $(4,4)$.
-Another early example of PPT state found by St\o rmer \cite{stormer82} also turns out to be an edge which is of type $(7,6)$.
+Another useful method to construct edges of other types is to use the duality between states and maps.
+We begin with the early example of PPT entangled state found by St\o rmer \cite{stormer82} which also turns out to be an edge which is of type $(7,6)$.
 He gave an example of $A\in\mathbb T$ in order to give a short proof that the map $\Phi[1,0,\lambda]$ is an indecomposable positive linear map for $\lambda\ge 1$.
 This is given by

 If we identify $\mathbb C^3\ot\mathbb C^3$ and $M_{3\times 3}$ in the usual way, then we see that

 By a direct calculation, we see that there exists no nonzero product vector $\xi\ot\eta\in {\mathcal R}A$ such that $\bar \xi\ot\eta\in {\mathcal R}A^\tau$, when $\mu\neq \frac 12$.
 First of all, we note that